privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 ### When being in state `ContinueOn2ndDevice` or `ContinueInYiviApp`

-In this state we continue polling the YIVI server using the `state` options.
+In this state we continue polling the Yivi server using the `state` options.

 | Possible transitions                        | With payload              | Next state        |
 |---------------------------------------------|---------------------------|-------------------|